inspec/inspec/docs-chef-io/content/inspec/troubleshooting.md

     weight = 55
 +++

+## Exit code 5

+You tried to execute a function with a signed profile, but the signature is either bad or InSpec couldn't find the validation key.
+For more information, see the [profile signing documentation](/inspec/signing/).

+## Exit code 6

+You enabled mandatory profile signing and tried to execute a function with an unsigned profile.
+For more information, see the [profile signing documentation](/inspec/signing/).

+## Exit code 174

+Exit code 174 comes from running Chef InSpec 6 or greater without setting a Chef License key.
+See the [InSpec install documentation](/inspec/install/) for setting a Chef License key.
+See the [Chef License documentation](/licensing/) for more information about Chef licensing.

 ## Undefined Local Variable or Method Error for Cloud Resource

 This error is a result of invoking a resource from one of the cloud resource packs without initializing an InSpec profile with that resource pack (AWS, Azure, or GCP) as a dependency.